-POL 110(B)

-Introduction to Political Science POL 101(B) 3 credits An introduction to the philosophical and theoretical foundations of political science.
+POL 101(B) Introduction to Political Science

+An introduction to the philosophical and theoretical foundations of political science.
 Particular attention will be given to classic and contemporary texts that trace the development of the essentially contested concepts at the core of political science.

 Prerequisite: Eligible to enroll in ENG 101

-U.S. National Government 3 credits An introduction to the structure, functions, and politics of the United States national (federal) government within its historical, constitutional, social, and theoretical contexts.
+POL 110(B) U.S. National Government

+An introduction to the structure, functions, and politics of the United States national (federal) government within its historical, constitutional, social, and theoretical contexts.

-POL 120(B) State and Local Government An introduction to the structure, function, and politics of United States government at the state, county, and municipal levels, emphasizing their roles within the federal system.
+POL 120(B) State and Local Government

+An introduction to the structure, function, and politics of United States government at the state, county, and municipal levels, emphasizing their roles within the federal system.